millwardesque/parkbench/docs/MVP-PLAN.md

 ### Phase 6: Extras

-- [ ] Add a "Check in everyone" feature on the homepage
+- [ ] Add a "Check in everyone" feature on the homepage that checks in all of the current user's visitors
-- [ ] Add a "Check out everyone" feature on the homepage
+- [ ] Add a "Check out everyone" feature on the homepage that checks out all of the current user's visitors
 - [ ] Implement resend integration for email for magic links
 - [ ] Remove all email verification logic and features, the magic link is sufficient